 How to Revive an Olive Tree with Yellow or Brown Leaves

-- If you live in a climate with higher levels of rainfall, then I recommend planting your olive trees in pot with well draining soil.
-Pots have much more favorable drainage conditions then garden soil and dry out much more quickly, which replicates the well draining soil conditions of the olive trees native range.
-The helps excess water to drain away from the roots which increases root respiration and reduces the risk of the leaves turning yellow.
+- If you live in a climate with higher levels of rainfall, then I recommend planting your olive trees in a pot with well-draining soil.
+Pots have much more favorable drainage conditions then garden soil and dry out much more quickly, which replicates the well-draining soil conditions of the olive trees native range.
+This helps excess water to drain away from the roots which increases root respiration and reduces the risk of the leaves turning yellow.

-- Always plant olive trees in a well draining compost mix, which mimics the soil composition of their native soil.
-Good drainage is the most important factor to prevent olive tree leaves turning yellow and dying.
+- Always plant olive trees in a well-draining compost mix, which mimics the soil composition of their native soil.
+Good drainage is the most important factor in preventing olive tree leaves from turning yellow and dying.
 Transplant your olive tree to a potting mix made of normal multipurpose compost and at least 20% horticultural grit.
 In climates with higher levels of rainfall, increase the proportion of grit up to around 50%.
 Whilst they may seem a high proportion of grit, bear in mind that olive trees have specifically adapted to drought and thrive in gritty soils in their native environment.

 I should also point out that olive trees can become yellow and brown due to a lack of water, but this only typically happens due to a combination of prolonged drought and, if the olive tree is in a pot that is too small.